LARP events at NYFA Game School

 How do teams work?

 Each team of 3-5 attendees—who may know each other or could be strangers—must attend a mandatory 2-hour workshop on Saturday from noon to 2pm.
 There will be an explanation and examples of larping as well as extensive information on the design process.
 Each team will have a coach, a veteran larp designer, to help them with support, encouragement, and feedback.

 What are the teams making?

 What do the playtesters do?

-For playtesters, they only need to RSVP as “player” at firstname.lastname@example.org, and come only on Sunday.
-If possible, try to stay the whole time, from 12:30 – 5pm, to play all the larps and offer feedback on each.
+For playtesters, they only need to RSVP as “player” at firstname.lastname@example.org.
+You wilbe playing the larps the desingers just made for two hours; how many you play in those two hours depends on how many teams we have.
 You are encouraged and welcome to bring others to playtest with you.
 We can’t say what you will be asked to participate in; the designers haven’t made it yet!
 We will strongly encourage safety and consent techniques and content transparency.
 Playtesters will not have to participate in anything they don’t want to.
 Please have an open mind when playtesting; teams will not have a lot of time to assemble the larp, and may be operating on caffeine, anxiety, and adrenaline.
 We will have forms for you to provide feedback to each team.